-The Best Dishwashers That Dry Your Dishes
+The Best Dishwashers That Dry Your Dishes of 2022

 Fortunately, we've done our homework on both fronts.
 We can give you the lowdown on what it takes to get a dishwasher quieter than the ambient noise in a library, as well as our list of the quietest dishwashers on the market.

 And if you're looking to buy a dishwasher, but not eager to take on the inevitable chore of towel-drying every plate at the end of a cycle, we have you covered there, too.
 We've pulled together a list of the (surprisingly affordable) dishwashers that earned top marks in our drying tests.
-Our current favorite is the LG LDF5545ST (available at AppliancesConnection for $545.00) because of its stellar drying and stain removal abilities.
-Here's how the rest of these dishwashers ranked, in order:
+Our current favorite is the LG LDF5545SS(available at Best Buy for $749.99) because of its stellar drying and stain removal abilities.

+Here are the best dishwashers that actually dry your dishes ranked, in order:

-The LG LDF5545ST may look futuristic, but behind its unique, integrated handle is a quiet, efficient, stainless steel dishwasher with a plethora of cycles and features.
+The LG LDF5545SS may look futuristic, but behind its unique, integrated handle is a quiet, efficient, stainless steel dishwasher with a plethora of cycles and features.
 Amazingly, this LG dishwasher has a cleaning performance that is comparable to that of our highest-rated Bosch dishwashers, but only costs half as much.
-The LDF5545ST has the best Heavy cycle that's ever come through our labs—it removed 100% of the stains on every single dish, and showed no evidence of redeposit.
+The LDF5545SS has the best Heavy cycle that's ever come through our labs—it removed 100% of the stains on every single dish, and showed no evidence of redeposit.
 On top of that, each and every dish came out 100% dry.
 The Heavy cycle took about two and a half hours to finish, but we can hardly complain when extremely dirty dishes come out spotlessly clean and so dry that we could skip the manual towel-drying step.

 With a solid warranty and relatively low price, this dishwasher will give you a lot of bang for your buck.

 Testing dishwashers is a dirty job, and we're happy to do it.
-We assess each dishwasher on the three major parts of the dishwasher experience— Performance, Features, and Usability.
+We assess each dishwasher on the three major parts of the dishwasher experience — Performance, Features, and Usability.

 • Stain Removal —We put the three major cycles on a dishwasher (Quick, Heavy, and Normal) to the test by baking food and beverage stains onto 15 to 20 dishes, which are then loaded into the dishwasher per the manufacturer's loading directions.
 The stains include milk, spinach, egg, oatmeal, meat, and more.
 At the end of each cycle, we determine how much stain has been removed from each dish.
 Ideally, each dish is 100% clean, but that level of cleaning perfection can be harder to achieve in real life.